auth-global/self-documenting-cryptography/README.md

 2. Follow the guidance of [RFC 5869](https://datatracker.ietf.org/doc/html/rfc5869) and [NIST Special Publication 800-108r1](https://csrc.nist.gov/publications/detail/sp/800-108/rev-1/final) as closely as possible

 3. Offer the strongest API guarantees that are reasonably possible, without introducing extravagant complexity to do so.
 Any implementation complexity must result in meaningful payoffs.

+## PHKDF

+PHKDF is a unification and synthesis of PBKDF2, HKDF, and TupleHash.
+The name was chosen because the construction it suggests is quite literally a portmanteau of the PBKDF2 algorithm and the HKDF algorithm.

+For example, it's not a great idea to use literal PBKDF2 to generate more than one output block worth of data.
+It would make much more sense to take HKDF apart into it's constituent `HKDF-Extract` and `HKDF-Expand`, and then replace the extraction function with a call to PBKDF2, and feed exactly one output block from PBKDF2 as the pseudorandom key to `HKDF-Expand`.

+This is more or less exactly what the [`phkdfVerySimple`](phkdf/lib/Crypto/PHKDF/Primitives.hs) function does.
+This is included in API documentation as a conceptual simplification of the [`phkdfSimple`](phkdf/lib/Crypto/PHKDF/Primitives.hs), which is a more fully worked example with a reference implementation.

+The difference between these examples and the sketch above is that they actually use [`phkdfStream`](phkdf/lib/Crypto/PHKDF/Primitives.hs) instead of literal PBKDF2 and HKDF.
+This low-level primitive is a mildly dangerous modification of `HKDF-Expand` which is specified in [RFC 5869](https://datatracker.ietf.org/doc/html/rfc5869).

+The reason `phkdfStream` is mildly dangerous is because it intentionally violates the letter of HKDF's design philosophy of maintaining a clean separation between extraction and expansion.
+Therefore, naive use of `phkdfStream` can result in some nasty security gotchas.
+However, it's relatively straightforward to bundle up multiple calls to produce a hash function that is a much safer construction, one that doesn't come with esoteric low-level side-conditions.

+Taking that higher-level view, PHKDF affirms the spirit of the HKDF's design principle.
+It is highly recommended that any complete application of `phkdfStream` itself express a clear distinction between extraction and expansion, even if the lower level building block does not.

+A minimal example of a complete high-level application of PHKDF without key stretching is included in API documentation as [`hkdfSimple`](phkdf/lib/Crypto/PHKDF/Primitives.hs).
+This demonstrates using two calls to `phkdfStream` in order to taking initial keying material and turning those secrets into an unbounded pseudorandom stream.
+Any two non-overlapping portions of this pseudorandom stream may be safely revealed or otherwise used independently of each other.

+Taking a step up in complexity, [`phkdfVerySimple`](phkdf/lib/Crypto/PHKDF/Primitives.hs) adds key stretching via a single call to the similarly dangerous and low-level `phkdfSlowExtract` function, which itself is two calls `phkdfStream`.
+Adding in one more call for safe final output expansion, this high-level protocol involves three calls to `phkdfStream` in total.
+This example is the simplest demonstration of the actual portmanteau that PHKDF recommends using.

+The next step is [`phkdfSimple`](phkdf/lib/Crypto/PHKDF.hs), which is the simplest worked example that is provided an actual reference implementation instead of being relegated to API documentation.
+All the additional features are various niceties.
+For example, generous length padding is added so that even multi-kilobyte passwords are processed in constant number of cryptographic operations.

+This length padding creates another tagging opportunity which is exposed as the `long-tag` parameter which is ideal for conveying longer messages.
+Another addition is the `echo-tags` vector of bitstrings.
+The plaintext of each individual bitstring gets hashed exactly three times, providing another great option for longer messages.
+Finally, the `credentials` vector is added with the intention of supporting Two-Secret Key Derivation (2SKD) schemes not unlike 1Password.

+Finally [`phkdfPass`](phkdf/lib/Crypto/PHKDF.hs) adds the ability to safely add additional tweaks and secrets to the final output stream after the expensive key-stretching computation has been completed.
+While it is essentially a design study for the G3P, it might possibly be of interest for deployment.
+This function is the G3P minus bcrypt, as the G3P provides a full wrap-around integration of bcrypt inside PHKDF.

 ## Seguid Protocol